Larissa-Developers/prizy_backend/docs/CODE_OF_CONDUCT.md

 Any DON'Ts violation should be reported by contacting the repository administrator or any other [Larissa Developers Organization](https://github.com/Larissa-Developers) member.

-In case the person reported was indeed out of bounds, he's not welcome to contribute anymore, at any level.
+In case the person reported was indeed out of bounds, they're not welcome to contribute anymore, at any level.

 Say goodbye to that awesome pull request of yours.